-In order to transact and process business in the Lloyd's market, your firm needs to be able to use Xchanging's systems to a competent standard and also have a competent understanding of Lloyd's Central Settlement.
+In order to transact and process business in the Lloyd's market, your firm needs to be able to use Velonetic's systems to a competent standard and also have a competent understanding of Lloyd's Central Settlement.
 This competence must be demonstrated as a key part of the Lloyd's broker registration process.
-You can either handle processing through Xchanging yourself or you can outsource this work to a third party, including Xchanging.
-If you choose to outsource this function to a third party, they will undertake the Xchanging set up on your behalf.
+You can either handle processing through Velonetic yourself or you can outsource this work to a third party, including Velonetic.
+If you choose to outsource this function to a third party, they will undertake the Velonetic set up on your behalf.

-Xchanging Sign-off
+Velonetic Sign-off

-The stages that your firm will have to complete with Xchanging in order to achieve sign-off are:
+The stages that your firm will have to complete with Velonetic in order to achieve sign-off are:

-- Allocation of a Central Settlement Number (CSN). - Completion of bank mandates. - Completion of system documentation - to allow access to various Xchanging systems, including the Insurers Market Repository (IMR).

-- Meeting (whether in person, by telephone or video conference) with Lloyd's STFO to ensure you are aware of how premiums/claims monies are moved through Lloyd's and timelines associated. - Training and testing Xchanging will provide training on Accounting and Settlement (premiums) and Electronic Claims File (Claims) systems.
-After completion of training, you will be sent test scenarios to ensure you have understood the systems to an adequate standard.
+- Allocation of a Central Settlement Number (CSN). - Completion of bank mandates. - Completion of system documentation - to allow access to various Velonetic systems, including the Insurers Market Repository (IMR). - Meeting (whether in person, by telephone or video conference) with Lloyd's STFO to ensure you are aware of how premiums/claims monies are moved through Lloyd's and timelines associated. - Training and testing Velonetic will provide training on Accounting and Settlement (premiums) and Electronic Claims File (Claims) systems.